Life Alert Medical Alert Systems: Our Hands-On Review 2025

 Pro Tip: If you’re interested in another medical alert company, check out my guide to medical alert bracelets.

-Using Life Alert
+Using My Life Alert Systems

 After waiting a few days, I got my Life Alert package in the mail and unboxed it.
 Inside, I found: